shafirov/wordleSolver/README.md

 vinyl bgbby
 ```

-means there were 3 bets: water, could, and vinul and the system gave answers coded with:
+means there were 3 bets: water, could, and vinul and the system gave answers coded with:<br/>
-b - respective letter not present at all (black)
+b - respective letter not present at all (black)<br/>
-y - letter is present in the word but in a different position
+y - letter is present in the word but in a different position (yellow)<br/>
-g - letter is correctly guessed in correct position
+g - letter is correctly guessed in correct position (green)<br/>

 then run `./gradlew run` from the command line